somleng/somleng-project/README.md

 The Somleng Project is a collection of open source telephony tools which can be used to build powerful Voice and SMS applications.
 The goal of the project is to break down the economic and accessibility barriers to building telephony applications.

+## Who's using it?

+Check out the [Real Time Data](http://rtd.somleng.org) to see who's currently using Somleng.

 ## How can I use it?

 Here's how to make a phone call through Somleng.
 Look familiar?